wp-plugins/accordions-wp/readme.txt

 == Description ==

-Accordion's wp is a fully responsive and jQuery WordPress plugin that offering a modern and engaging user experience.
+Accordion's wp is a fully responsive HTML & CSS3 WordPress plugin that offering a modern and engaging user experience.

 <strong>Plugin Features </strong>